Endle/ironCamel/design_doc.md

 -----
 No C-style global variables.
 No mutually recursion.
 How can I force it?

-When discussing about definition, there IS a global scope - only for functions.
+When discussing definition, there IS a global scope - only for functions.
 All functions are in the top-level, vice versa.